BlonRed/foo_bar/README.md

 - The third variant without loop, recursive.
 - The fourth variant is implemented through the switch operator.

-The implementation of the console application itself is located in the FooBarMain class.
+The implementation of the console application itself is located in the MainFooBar class.
 It checks values before passing them to methods and selects task implementations from 1 to 4.

 #